iVariable/Backbone.actAs.Mementoable/README.md

 Backbone.actAs.Mementoable is available for use under the MIT software license.

 # ChangeLog

+## v0.2.3
+* deepClone helper moved from Mementoable to Memento to simplify standalone usage of Memento.
+No BC breaks.

 ## v0.2.2
 * now u need Backbone >= 0.9.0